(Un)Fair Labor Standards Act: Fighting to end subminimum wages for people with disabilities.

 ABOUT THE BAZELON CENTER

 Since 1972, the Judge David L. Bazelon Center for Mental Health Law has advocated for the civil rights, full inclusion, and equality of adults and children with mental disabilities.
 It was pivotal in expanding the civil rights movement to include fighting discrimination against, and segregation of, people with mental disabilities.
 Today, the Bazelon Center accomplishes its goals through a unique combination of litigation, public policy advocacy, coalition building and leadership, public education, media outreach and technical assistance—a comprehensive approach that ensures it achieves the greatest impact.
-Learn more about the Bazelon Center.
+Learn more about the Bazelon Center (Link opens new website).

 ABOUT BROWN, GOLDSTEIN & LEVY

 Founded in 1982, Brown, Goldstein & Levy is a law firm based in Baltimore, Maryland, with an office in Washington, DC.
 The firm is nationally recognized in a wide variety of practice areas, including complex civil and commercial litigation, civil rights, health care, family law, and criminal defense.
 Above all else, Brown, Goldstein & Levy is a client-centered law firm that brings decades of experience and passionate, effective advocacy to your fight for justice.
-Learn more about Brown, Goldstein & Levy.
+Learn more about Brown, Goldstein & Levy (Link opens new website).